 Have you ever awakened in the middle of the night, stumbled to the bathroom, hit the switch and … yikes!?
-Your initial response to that burst of light was probably to squeeze your lids shut or squint until your eyes adjust to your surroundings.
+Your initial response to that burst of light was probably to squeeze your lids shut or squint until your eyes adjusted to your surroundings.

 All of us have experienced light sensitivity at some time or other, but some people are extremely intolerant of light.
 It’s known as photophobia, “when normal light causes discomfort or pain in people, to the point where they want to avoid it,” says Kathleen Digre, M.D., a professor of ophthalmology and neurology at the John A. Moran Eye Center, University of Utah, in Salt Lake City.